Pubic hair

-Although fine vellus hair is present in the area in childhood, pubic hair is considered to be the heavier, longer and coarser hair that develops during puberty as an effect of rising levels of androgens in males and estrogens in females.
-Pubic hair differs from other hair on the body and is a secondary sex characteristic.
-Many cultures regard pubic hair as erotic, and in most cultures it is associated with the genitals, which both men and women are expected to keep covered at all times.
+Although fine vellus hair is present in the area during childhood, pubic hair is considered to be the heavier, longer, coarser hair that develops during puberty as an effect of rising levels of hormones: androgens in males and estrogens in females.

+Many cultures regard pubic hair as erotic, and most cultures associate it with the genitals, which people are expected to keep covered at all times.
 In some cultures, it is the norm for pubic hair to be removed, especially of females; the practice is regarded as part of personal hygiene.
-In other cultures, the exposure of pubic hair (for example, when wearing a swimsuit) may be regarded as unaesthetic or embarrassing and is therefore trimmed or otherwise styled to avoid it being visible.
+In some cultures, the exposure of pubic hair (for example, when wearing a swimsuit) may be regarded as unaesthetic or embarrassing, and is therefore trimmed (or otherwise styled) to avoid being visible.

 Development

 Pubic hair forms in response to the increasing levels of testosterone in both girls and boys.
 Those hair follicles that are located and stimulated in androgen sensitive areas develop pubic hair.
 The Tanner scale describes and quantifies the development of pubic hair.
 Before the onset of puberty, the genital area of both boys and girls has very fine vellus hair (stage 1).
 At the onset of puberty, the body produces rising levels of the sex hormones, and in response, the skin of the genital area begins to produce thicker and rougher, often curlier, hair with a faster growth rate.
 The onset of pubic hair development is termed pubarche.

+In females, pubarche is usually the second sign of puberty after thelarche, though sometimes it happens before thelarche.

 In males, the first pubic hair appears as a few sparse hairs that are usually thin on the scrotum or at the upper base of the penis (stage 2).
 Within a year, hairs around the base of the penis are abundant (stage 3).
 Within 3 to 4 years, hair fills the pubic area (stage 4) and becomes much thicker and darker, and by 5 years extends to the near thighs and upwards on the abdomen toward the umbilicus (stage 5).